grafana/grafana/docs/sources/panels-visualizations/visualizations/pie-chart/index.md

 ## Supported data formats

-The pie chart visualization requires a dataset with at least one row of numeric values to be added together.
-If the first row contains column titles, it's used to display and identify the values in the pie chart.
+The pie chart visualization requires a dataset with at least one row of numeric values to be added together to make up the complete pie.
+If the first row contains column titles, they're used to label the slices of the pie chart and appear in the legend.
 Cells with non-numeric values are not displayed in the pie chart.

 Example: